“Digital project management process” could refer to a lot of things:

 Whatever your project budget, a process for estimating and tracking that estimate throughout the project life cycle is critical.

 More Info: Our guide to project estimation is a full guide that outlines an effective process.
-This is a great place to start to improve your own process — although you might have your own ideas to improve it further!
+This is a great place to start to improve your own estimation process — although you might have your own ideas to improve it further!

 Creating a project plan is another crucial process.
 It helps with creating estimates, defining deliverables and project scope, tracking dependencies and milestones, and managing resources.